aabbtree77/esp32-vpn/README.md

 - Remote desktop control (RDC) horrors.
 Remmina with a necessary router port forwarding could be a quick solution when it works, clf. [this SO question](https://stackoverflow.com/questions/54878001/cannot-get-mosquitto-to-allow-connection-from-outside-local-network), [canyouseeme.org](https://canyouseeme.org/), [yougetsignal.com](https://www.yougetsignal.com/tools/open-ports/).
 It does not punch through every NAT though, demands manual tweaking around OS, LAN, routers.
 A lot of things can and do go wrong.
 TeamViewer/AnyDesk alikes are expensive, complex, opaque "Web2" SaaS solutions.

-At some point one becomes so desperate that [sending commands via github.com](https://github.com/aabbtree77/sendrecv) becomes "viable".
+At some point one becomes so desperate that [sending commands via github.com](https://github.com/aabbtree77/sendrecv) becomes viable.
 At least this works for testing purposes, as long as github.com is available, but it is a very cumbersome custom/isolated way to communicate globally.
-Patching "Web2" so to speak.

-Considering RDC, projects such as [RustDesk](https://github.com/rustdesk/rustdesk) begin to emerge, but this is a Rust world.
-AGPL, [doubts](https://news.ycombinator.com/item?id=29479503) about its "server component", Web2ish hole punching?
+Considering RDC, projects such as [RustDesk](https://github.com/rustdesk/rustdesk) begin to emerge.
+This is a Rust world...
+There also exist some [doubts](https://news.ycombinator.com/item?id=29479503) about RustDesk's "server component".

 Eventually, the attention switches to the P2P world.
 After all, we have been using torrent clients since Napster and these nodes manage to communicate under harsh conditions.

 Great ideas come in pairs, and one gets lucky to locate [Hyprspace](https://github.com/hyprspace/hyprspace/issues/94) and [EdgeVPN](https://github.com/mudler/edgevpn/issues/25).
 They focus on the ability to tap into a remote PC under NAT layers directly, in the P2P way.
 Both tools are OSS written in Go, which means a much better life with compilation and adaptation compared to C++/Rust/Nim/Zig...
-Both of them rely on the go-libp2p MIT-licensed stack centered around IPFS.
+Both rely on the go-libp2p MIT-licensed stack centered around IPFS.

-Do they always work though?!
-TBC...
+Do they always work though, are they equally good?
+EdgeVPN may have an [edge]((https://github.com/mudler/edgevpn/issues/25).

 ## Some Photos